benroberts999/ampsci/doc/tutorial_advanced.md

 * Flambaum, Ginges, [Phys.
 Rev. A **72**, 052115 (2005)](http://link.aps.org/doi/10.1103/PhysRevA.72.052115).

-If the `RadPot{}` block is inlcuded, then the QED radiative potential will be included with the default parameters.
+If the `RadPot{}` block is included, then the QED radiative potential will be included with the default parameters.

 ```java
 RadPot{}
 ```

-equivilant to:
+equivalent to:

 ```java
 RadPot{